 Something strange is happening!
 Crossrail has some new Elizabeth Line maps on its platforms – and these indicate a rather strange route that hasn’t been envisaged before.
 This route is from Shenfield to Abbey Wood – via Liverpool Street!
 As the pictures below show, this really is something.
 What would it mean if TfL is really planning on operating the eastern side of the Elizabeth Line in such a way that wasn’t anticipated before?
 By the way it seems its only by quirk this could even be happening!

-Is Crossrail really considering such an operation and if so what are the problems that could arise?
-And does it indicate the main central core of Crossrail could open even later than anyone thinks?
+Is Crossrail really considering such an operation as shown – from Shenfield via Whitechapel to Liverpool Street and then reverse to Abbey Wood?
+If so what are the problems that could arise?
+And does this indicate the main central core of Crossrail could open far later than anyone thinks?

-The new Elizabeth Line route map at Gidea Park – with Abbey Wood added as a branch – a foretaste of what’s to come?
+Pic I took of the new Elizabeth Line route map at Gidea Park on 11th October – showing Abbey Wood added as a branch off the Great Eastern (well almost!) is this a foretaste of what’s to come?

 It is absolutely clear when one looks at this map that it depicts Liverpool Street Crossrail/Elizabeth Line station.
 For that to be the case the Northern Line has to be depicted as a connection.
 It puzzles me why TfL would have a route map like this drawn up – there must be a reason behind it.
 If its a mistake of any sort, its a bloody big one!